Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 N

-against the standard Planck scale.
-In natural
+against the standard macroscopic Planck

-units, the standard relation is G
+scale.
+In natural units, the standard continuous relation is G

 Planck